-The electric power can be transmitted either by means of AC or DC system.
+The electric power can be transmitted either by means of an AC or DC system.
 Each system has its own merits and demerits.
-To make the comparison of AC and DC transmission system, it is desirable to discuss the technical advantages and disadvantages of the two systems.
+It is desirable to discuss the advantages and disadvantages of the two methods to make the comparison of AC and DC transmission system.

-- It requires only two conductors for transmission as compared to three conductors in an AC system and it is also possible to transmit power through only one conductor by using earth as returning conductor causing much saving in conductor material (copper or aluminum).
+1. It requires only two conductors for transmission as compared to three conductors in an AC system.
+It is also possible to transmit power through only one conductor by using earth as a returning conductor causing much saving in conductor material (copper or aluminum).

-- Inductance, capacitance, phase displacement and surge problems are eliminated in DC transmission.
+2. Inductance, capacitance, phase displacement, and surge problems are eliminated in DC transmission.

-- There is no skin effect in DC, therefore, the entire cross-section of the line conductor is utilized.
-Thus, conductor offers less resistance.
+3. There is no skin effect in DC.
+Therefore, the entire cross-section of the line conductor is utilized.
+Thus, the conductor offers less resistance.

-- For the same working voltage, the potential stress on the insulation (in the case of DC system is 70% (1/√2times) of that in AC system.
+5. For the same working voltage, the potential stress on the insulation (in case of DC system is 70% (1/√2times) of that in the AC system.
 Hence, a DC line requires less insulation.

-- There is less corona loss in a DC line which reduces the interference with communication circuits.
+6. There is less corona loss in a DC line, which reduces the interference with communication circuits.

-- Electric power cannot be generated at high voltages in the DC, system due to commutating difficulties.
+1. Electric power cannot be generated at high voltages in the DC system due to commutating difficulties.

-- The DC switchgear (i.e. circuit breakers) have their own limitations.
+3. The DC switchgear (i.e., circuit breakers) have their own limitations.

-Nowadays, high voltage AC transmission system (3-phase, 3-wire) is invariably employed.
+Nowadays, a high voltage AC transmission system (3-phase, 3-wire) is mostly employed.
 To make the comparison of AC and DC transmission system following advantages and disadvantages of a high voltage AC transmission system should be kept in mind:

 Advantages of High Voltage AC Transmission System

-- The AC voltage can be stepped up easily and efficiently to the economical limit for transmission by transformers.
+2. The AC voltage can be stepped up easily and efficiently to the economic limit for transmission by transformers.
 It can also be stepped down by transformers to any value as per requirement for distribution and utilization.

 Disadvantages of High Voltage AC Transmission System

-- The construction of an AC transmission line is more complex than DC transmission line.
+2. The construction of an AC transmission line is more complicated than the DC transmission line.

-- Due to skin effect, the effective resistance of AC line is more which increases the losses and correspondingly decreases the efficiency of transmission.
+3. Due to skin effect, the effective resistance of the AC line is more, which increases the losses and correspondingly decreases the efficiency of transmission.

-- The AC transmission lines have more corona loss which creates interference in communication circuits.
+5. The AC transmission lines have more corona loss, which creates interference in communication circuits.